layer5io/learn-layer5/README.md

 - for [Service Mesh Interface conformance](https://docs.google.com/document/d/1HL8Sk7NSLLj-9PRqoHYVIGyU6fZxUQFotrxbmfFtjwc/edit#)

 ## Application Architecture
 The Learn Layer5 application includes three services: `app-a`, `app-b`, and `app-c`.
-Though they are different services, they are defines using the same app (source code in ./service).
+Though they are different services, they are defined using the same app (source code in ./service).
 Each service is listening on port `9091/tcp`.

 ### Service